iyildiz/java2kotlin/README.md

 ### Controls
 - **If & when are expressions** : There is no requirement for a ternary operator.
-- **when is stronger than switch** : Its pattern matching stronger.
+- **when pattern matching is stronger than switch**
+  - Any type can be used, smart casts are available as well
+  - Multiple choices, ranges are possible
+  - Even no parameter is required just a when block is OK
 - **Kotlin does not support full pattern matching**.
 A combination of **when + smart casts** solves most of the cases.
 It is a design choice made to keep language simple.
 - **Examples** [Control Examples](src/main/kotlin/controls.kt)